CharlesIro1125/Forecast-board/README.md

 the Forecast-board has directories to different part of the Django files.

-To view the major files for the application, go to Forecast-board directory under Forecast-board. in this directory are the
+To view the major files for the application, go to Forecast-board directory under Forecast-board.
+In this directory are the

 a)board folder

 b)forecast folder

 c)templates folder

 d)static/css folder

 e)research folder